rewhowe/snapdragon/documentation/manual.md

 ## No-op

-Like Python's `pass`, Snapdragon provies `・・・` as a no-op.
+Like Python's `pass`, Snapdragon provides `・・・` as a no-op.
 You can use it to stub functions for later implementation, or to signify an intentionally-empty block.

 ## Comments